zeemkr/ncpen_resources/example_mortgage/readme.md

 # Mortgage Prepayment Example

-Read PDF file for instruction.
-Source code is downloadable as an R file.
+Read ncpen_example.pdf for instruction.
+Source code is downloadable as an R file ncpen_example.R.